2sic/2sxc-docs/2sxc Docs Generator/pages/abyss/releases/roadmap.md

 1. Provide Page-Level Metadata and Settings (outside of a specific App) - ca. 2d
 1. Metadata for Page, User, Site incl.
 Notes for each - ca. 2d
 1. Notes everywhere - especially on the page - ca. 2d
-1. Auto-Install more apps from catalog - even after some have already been installed - ca. 1d
+1. Auto-Install more apps from catalog - even after some have already been installed - ca. 1d - SDV?
 1. Formulas - ca. 2d
   1. Formula Boost #3 (intellisense in Formulas, entity-type info)
   1. JS Docs for formula